 For selection of diploid yeast, select the 1,536 agar plate as the source and the target, and select the 1,536 short pin pad.
 Select the Replicate program.
 Select mix on source and on target [1].

 CU: Robot touchscreen as talent selects the 1,536 agar plate as source and target, and the 1,536 short pin pad.
 Talent selects the Replicate program, mix on source and on target

+Added shot: Close up of plate.

 Allow the robot to transfer the mated yeast from the YAPD plates to Sc minus uracil and tryptophan plates, before bagging the plates, and incubating them agar-side up at 30 degrees Celsius for 2 to 3 days [1].